These settings let you optimize CPU usage.

 - “CPU usage” in the following settings is based on “logical processors” in the physical or virtual machine.
 Each core in a CPU is considered as a logical processor, in the same way that Windows does.
 For example, a physical machine with one 6-core CPU is considered to have 12 logical processors (Hyper-Threading Technology means cores are doubled).
 A physical machine with 8 x CPUs, each with 12 cores, has 96 logical processors.
 A VM configured with two 4-core CPUs has 8 logical processors.

 - The same applies to virtual machines.
 For example, suppose you have a physical machine with 8 x CPUs, each with 12 cores (96 logical processors), supporting four multi-session OS VDA VMs.
-Each VM is configured with two 4-cores CPUs (8 logical processors).
+Each VM is configured with two 4-core CPUs (8 logical processors).
 To restrict processes that trigger CPU spike protection on a VM, to use half of its cores, set Limit CPU Core Usage to 4 (half of the VM’s logical processors), not to 48 (half of the physical machine’s logical processors).

 Enable CPU Spike Protection.
-Lowers the CPU priority of processes for a period of time (specified in the limit sample time field) if they exceed the specified percentage of CPU usage for a period of time (specified in the idle priority time field).
+Lowers the CPU priority of processes for a period of time (specified in the Idle Priority Time field) if they exceed the specified percentage of CPU usage for a period of time (specified in the Limit Sample Time field).

 Auto Prevent CPU Spikes.
 Use this option to automatically reduce the CPU priority of processes that overload your CPU.
 This option automatically calculates the threshold value at which to trigger CPU spike protection based on the number of logical processors (CPU cores).
 For example, suppose there are 4 cores.
 With this option enabled, if the overall CPU usage exceeds 23%, the CPU priority of processes that consume more than 15% of the overall CPU resources reduces automatically.
 Similarly, in the case of 8 cores, if the overall CPU usage exceeds 11%, the CPU priority of processes that consume more than 8% of the CPU resources reduces automatically.